manish-sin/BeterRoads/CONTRIBUTING.md

    looking to get more acquainted with the project, here are some tips for how to find appropriate tasks:

-   -  Look through the `[issue tracker](https://github.com/manish-sin/BetteRoads/issues) and see if there are any issues you know how to fix.
+   -  Look through the [issue tracker](https://github.com/manish-sin/BetteRoads/issues) and see if there are any issues you know how to fix.
 Issues that are confirmed by other contributors tend to be better to investigate.
 We also maintain some labels for issues which are likely to be good for new people, e.g. good first issue.
 	- If you are the kind of person who likes to start a project from begning rather resolving the issue.
 The the [project tracker](https://github.com/manish-sin/BetteRoads/projects) is the place you are looking for.
 This video Explains the ideas to work upon.
 If you are intrested in any of the these projects, please fill in the details in here, so that we can contact as soon as we we have sufficent resource.
-   -  If you wish to add more features or projects please drop us a mail on contact contact@betteroads.net.
+   -  If you wish to add more features or projects you can start a discussion in the [discussion section](https://github.com/manish-sin/BetteRoads/discussions) or you may drop us a mail on contact@betteroads.net.
 You may reach us for any outher querry on the same mail id.
 We willtry our best to reply ASAP, but no more than 24 hours.
    - As the community grows we will start communicating on a slack group, till than we will communicate via this mail

 -  **Figure out the scope of your change and reach out for design comments on a GitHub issue if it's large.** The majority of pull